dcdpr/jsonld-cpp-client/README.md

 ### jsonld2rdf

-`jsonld2rdf` can convert a JSON-LD document into normalized RDF data in NQuads format.
-This program first runs the ['expansion'](https://www.w3.org/TR/json-ld-api/#expansion) algorithm, then converts the JSON-LD to RDF using ['RDF serialization](https://www.w3.org/TR/json-ld-api/#rdf-serialization-deserialization), and will finally ['normalize'](https://json-ld.github.io/rdf-dataset-canonicalization/spec/index.html#canonicalization) (or 'canonicalize') the result.
-The normalized RDF data will be output to the terminal.
+`jsonld2rdf` can convert a JSON-LD document into RDF data in NQuads format.
+This program first runs the ['expansion'](https://www.w3.org/TR/json-ld-api/#expansion) algorithm, then converts the JSON-LD to RDF using ['RDF serialization](https://www.w3.org/TR/json-ld-api/#rdf-serialization-deserialization).
+The RDF data will be output to the terminal.

 ```shell
 > ./jsonld2rdf ../samples/ex01a.jsonld